sts10/medic/readme.markdown

 - [ ] Better error handling (especially if user gets CLI arguments wrong or is using an incompatible KDF)
 - [ ] Write more tests
+- [ ] Have the program be able to use multiple threads
 - [ ] Offer real packaging / installation options?
 - [ ] Offer an option to check for _similar_ passwords (maybe using [zxcvbn](https://github.com/shssoichiro/zxcvbn-rs)?)
 - [ ] Design/commission a logo?!